Dogs like to get the spotlight in movies, but we all know it’s the cats who steal the show when they appear on screen.

 “Sniff around, my sweet, they might be lurking in a corner.”—Filch to Mrs. Norris

-9. Puss in Boots from Shrek 2 and Puss In Boots
+9. Puss in Boots From The Shrek Series And Puss In Boots

 “My thirst for adventure will never be quenched!”—Puss in Boots